Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 - Medusa succulent

-The name is an apparent reference to the all-time famous character from Greek mythology, Medusa.
+The name is a clear reference to the famous character from Greek mythology, Medusa.
 Medusa’s is known to have hair made of living serpents.

 It is believed that whoever dared to look into her eyes turned into stone!

-With long, snake-like stems rising from a caudex in the center, Euphorbia Caput-Medusae has a befitting name.
+With long, snake-like stems rising from a center caudex, Medusa’s head has a befitting name.

-Native to South Africa, this distinctive-looking succulent comes from Cape Town area where it grows in sandy or rocky terrain on the coast.
+Native to South Africa, this distinctive-looking succulent comes from Cape Town area.
+There it grows in sandy or rocky terrain on the coast.

-Euphorbia Caput-Medusae became popular in the Netherlands around the 1700s.
+Medusa’s head Euphorbia became popular in the Netherlands around the 1700s.

-In 1753, Carl Linnaeus officially recorded the Caput-Medusae euphorbia in his book, Species Plantarum.
+In 1753, Carl Linnaeus recorded the Caput-Medusae euphorbia in his book, Species Plantarum.

 Size & Growth

-Despite its height, the plant is relatively compact and does not take a lot of room.
+Despite its height, the plant is compact and does not take a lot of room.

-However, due to the unusual appearance of the plant, it is advisable not to crowd Euphorbia medusa with other plants.
+But, due to the unusual appearance of the Medusa’s head, it is advisable not to crowd the medusa with other plants.

-As the plant grows, new leaves sprout atop a brown stem that resembles a trunk.
-The plant supports numerous branches that are often half buried in the ground.
+As the head euphorbia grows, new leaves sprout atop a brown stem that resembles a trunk.
+The plant supports many branches that are often half buried in the ground.

 Flowering and Fragrance